ibexa/documentation-user/docs/search/search_for_content.md

 ![Basic Search](img/basic_search.png)

 Everywhere in the Back Office, completion suggestions are proposed while typing in the search box.
+In addition to clicking in it, you can also focus on the search bar using the keyboard shortcut `Ctrl+/` on Windows/Linux, or `Cmd+/` on macOS.
-If a suggestion is what you're looking for, click on it in the suggestion drop-down.
+If a suggestion is what you're looking for, click on it in the suggestion drop-down, or use `down` and `up` keys to highlight it, then press enter to open it.
-If no suggestion correspond to your search, press Enter key or click "View all results".
+If no suggestion correspond to your search, press `Enter` key or click "View all results".

 ![Suggestion drop-down](img/suggestion.png)